-Personalization has always been in trend.
-However, today's customers don't just seek personalized interactions; they demand them.
-According to Accenture, 1/3 of customers will abandon a brand if their experience isn't personalized enough.
+Personalisation has always been in trend.
+However, today's customers don't just seek personalised interactions; they demand them.
+According to Accenture, 1/3 of customers will abandon a brand if their experience isn't personalised enough.

-Personalization allows the experience to adapt for each customer based on what you know about them and empowers you to deliver the right content, at the right time, to the right person.
-Delivering personalized customer experiences is the key to making customers feel valued and creating strong bonds between your brand and customer.
+Personalisation allows the experience to adapt for each customer based on what you know about them and empowers you to deliver the right content, at the right time, to the right person.
+Delivering personalised customer experiences is the key to making customers feel valued and creating strong bonds between your brand and customer.

-Depending on the scale and scope of your company, personalization can take on many forms, including:
+Depending on the scale and scope of your company, personalisation can take on many forms, including:

-- Sending personalized notes, gifts, or products to your customers.
+- Sending personalised notes, gifts, or products to your customers.

 - Offering loyalty schemes and money-off vouchers to your best buyers.

 - Providing product recommendations based on past purchases or search history.